Rapid funding of novel and unconventional ideas

 g) If the Spark applicant is already employed for the duration of the project, can they cover a part of their salary with the Spark grant?

 Persons who are already paid for their research work should in principle not apply for funds for their own salary.
 Applicants who work part-time and who would absolutely need to increase their working time to be able to work on their Spark project may ask for a small percentage of salary.
 UAS/UTE professors, who must supplement their salary for their research, may request a supplement for the time spent on the Spark project.
+Applicants who request that their own salary be financed fully or in part must enclose a written confirmation from the institution confirming their employment situation.
+This confirmation should be signed by the head of the institute or department or by a member of the Grants Office.

 h) What kind of costs are eligible?